earth-metabolome-initiative/emi-monorepo/bindings/sirius/README.md

 Additionally, you can install Sirius via their [GitHub repository](https://github.com/boecker-lab/sirius).

 # Sirius binding
 Here we present a binding for Sirius in [Rust](https://www.rust-lang.org/).
 This binding is a wrapper around the Sirius command line interface (CLI) and provides a more user-friendly interface for running Sirius.
-It also provides a safer way to run Sirius by using type safety and error handling before running the Sirius CLI.
+It also provides a safer way to run Sirius by using type safety and error handling before running Sirius executable.

 ## Usage
 First you need to have Sirius installed in your system.
 Then you also need the following variables in your `.env` file: